mbronikowski/hubbardmodel/README.md

 ## License

-The project is under an MIT license.
+The project is under an MIT license held by its authors: Mateusz Bronikowski and Jacek Gębala.
 Please read the LICENSE file for details.